Skip to main content

 Best sensor: YoLink Water Leak Sensor 4 at $20.
 Its 2-second detection speed and 105dB siren catch bursts almost instantly.
 The quarter-mile LoRa range reaches laundry rooms where Wi-Fi often drops.
 Place it on the floor behind the machine, centered between the two supply hose connections.

 Protection ROI: $10,200 / $20 = 18,360x.
 One sensor.
 Twenty dollars.
-Protecting against the single largest source of residential water damage claims in America.
+Protecting against one of the largest sources of residential water damage claims in America.

 Zone 2: Water Heater — SHE Risk Score 260.0